Skip to content

 By assigning descending weights to the partitions, we are then able to boost newer items more.

-Also note that if an item has been available for 22 days, then it does not fit into any partition and is therefore ignored.
+Note: If an item has been available for 22 days, then it does not fit into any partition and is therefore ignored.

 Term